 NABH supports legislation to improve Medicare reimbursement for PHPs, including reimbursement for providing transportation, food and nutritional services, and vocational counseling.
-Improved Medicare reimbursement can provide an influential example for both Medicaid and commercial insurance plans.
+Improved Medicare reimbursement can provide an influential example for both Medicaid and commercial insurance plans, NABH will advocate for legislation that would.